 The Payment Card Industry (PCI) Data Security Standard (DSS) is a must-have criterion for any website that deals with a real business that handles credit cards from big companies like Visa, MasterCard, Discover, and American Express.
 The main reason you should comply with the PCI DSS Standards is to have healthy relations between the business and the customers.
 This protects from data theft.

-This PCI DSS standard needs to be installed, maintain the firewall configurations, update anti-virus software.
+This PCI DSS standard needs to be installed, maintain firewall configurations, and update anti-virus software.
 Make sure to change the password and the details that the software provides to you at the time of purchase.

 Run Vulnerability Scans Constantly

-You can never be 100 per cent secure because cybercriminals are rising their hacking standards and so the cybersecurity levels also should surpass them.
+You can never be 100 percent secure because cybercriminals are rising their hacking standards and so the cybersecurity levels also should surpass them.
 The security dynamics are changing every second and so should the cybersecurity methods.

 The best way to keep an eye on these mishaps is to run vulnerability scans regularly to rest assured.
 Keep monitoring for the threats, scope of threats, weak spots on the websites, or any loopholes in the security chain.
-Update all the security patches, software patches, and be ready to address the situations.
+Update all the security patches, and software patches, and be ready to address the situations.

 Antivirus and Anti-Malware Software